 End the discussion with “What insights do you have as a result of thinking about your thinking?”

-To begin, I ask students to rate their knowledge about a specific, well-defined topic on a scale of 0 to 3 at the beginning of the lesson.
-(0 = no knowledge; 1= little knowledge; 2 = knowledge; 3 = very knowledgeable – test ready) If there is a healthy, safe class environment, I ask students to identify which number they are.
+To begin, I ask students to rate their knowledge about a specific, well-defined topic on a scale of 0 to 3 at the beginning of the lesson (0 = no knowledge; 1 = little knowledge; 2 = some knowledge; 3 = a great deal of knowledge—test ready).
+If there is a healthy, safe class environment, I ask students to share which number they are by raising their hands.

 I explain that their goal is to increase their understanding and attempt to get to the next level.

-After I teach some of the lesson, I ask students to rate their knowledge again.
-Again, raising their hands to identify which number they are.
+After I teach some of the lesson, I ask students to rate their knowledge again, once more raising their hands to identify which number they are.

 As I see the increase in the mean rating, I ask them to write down questions they still have about the topic.
 Most of the time students write questions that show they are analyzing, synthesizing, or evaluating.
 By asking them to write questions, I evoke dissonance for the second time.
 They have acknowledged they do not know all of the information and are motivated to fill in the gaps as we progress through the lesson.

 I end class with a final round of asking students to identify their knowledge level.

 I explain that I expect them to be at a level 3 before they begin their homework and explain ways that they can revisit the material we addressed in class.

 Bonus: Just for fun, I tempt the most inquisitive in class with a level 4 activity.
 At least one student per class does the level 4 activity for no credit, but a chance to talk with me about it to further their knowledge.